-- There is a school choir lead by TVMS, which is made available to all children in Key Stage 1 & 2 and promotes opportunities to perform. - There are clubs which include brass, ukulele and keyboard, which promote opportunities to learn to read music and perform. - Village primary will work closely with TVMS to provide 'musical workshops' across the primary phase from Nursery to Year 6. - Year 4 will be given the opportunity to learn to play the recorder for a year under the guidance of TVMS.
-This will aspire to become part of a band. - Year 3 will be given the opportunity to learn to play the ukulele for a year under the guidance of Mr Dave Rutheford, a musician from Thornaby.
-This will aspire to become part of a band.
+- Village Primary provides children with a weekly whole school singing assembly where children explore a varied genre of music. - During assembly times, a variety of music will be played to give opportunity for exposure to different music genres, increasing cultural capital of children. - Outside of school, there is access to an array of musical experiences and clubs through Tees Valley Music School (TVMS).
+These musical clubs include brass musical instruments, ukulele and strings, keyboard and choirs, which promote opportunities to learn to read music and perform.
+Some parents may qualify to receive a reduction in costs. - Village primary has the opportunity to work closely with TVMS to provide 'musical workshops' across the primary phase from Nursery to Year 6.

-Opportunities for individual year groups to experience singing as part of a wider community in an auditorium will be available such as TVMS 'Snappy events.
+- Years and 4 will be given the opportunity to explore the recorder during work shops under the guidance of TVMS.
+This may inspire some children to become part of a band. - Year 3 will be given the opportunity to learn to play the ukulele for a year under the guidance of Mr Dave Rutherford, a musician from Thornaby.
+This will aspire to become part of a band. - There will also be opportunity to access Mr Rutherford's ukulele private lessons at a reduced cost. - Opportunities for individual year groups to experience singing as part of a wider community in an auditorium will be available, such as TVMS 'Snappy events.